Takk8IS/trello-google-spreadsheet/README.md

 After configuration, you can use the following features:

 1. **Sync with Trello**: Click "Trello Integration" > "Sync with Trello" to fetch the latest data from your Trello board.
+2. **Analyze Sales**: Click "Trello Integration" > "Analyze Sales" to generate sales analytics based on your Trello data.
-2. **Generate Charts**: After syncing, click "Trello Integration" > "Generate Charts" to create visual representations of your data.
+3. **Generate Charts**: Click "Trello Integration" > "Generate Charts" to create visual representations of your data.
+4. **Generate Reports**: Click "Trello Integration" > "Generate Reports" to produce a comprehensive report of your Trello board and sales data.

 ## File Structure

--   `Code.gs`: Main script file containing core functionality.
+-   `Code.gs`: Main script file containing core functionality, including data synchronization, sales analysis, and report generation.
 -   `Charts.gs`: Script file for chart generation functions.
--   `index.html`: HTML file for the settings dialogue.
+-   `index.html`: HTML file for the settings dialogue, featuring a Material Design 3 compliant interface.

+## Troubleshooting

+If you encounter any issues:

+1. Ensure all API keys and tokens are correctly entered in the settings.
+2. Check that your Trello board has the necessary custom fields for sales data.
+3. Verify that you have the required permissions for both Trello and Google Sheets.
+4. If charts or reports fail to generate, ensure you've synced with Trello and analyzed sales first.

 ## Acknowledgments